jimboca/ISYHelper/README.md

   - Content Type: application/json
   - Body:  { "token" : "my_secret_token", "type" : "variable", "name" : "varname", "value" : "1" }

-  For the above, you can use https if you have a certificate, and your_host_or_ip is for your router name or IP to the outside, and port_num is the port number you set to forward to 8080.
+  For the above URL, you can use https if you have a certificate, and your_host_or_ip is for your router name or IP to the outside, and port_num is the port number you set to forward to 8080.
 The token must match the token in your config file.

   For the Body:
   - type
   The type of object on the ISY we will set, only variable right now
   - name
-  The Variable name to set, varname in the example
+  The Variable name to set, varname in the example.
+Currently only State variables are supported, not Integers!
   - value
   The Value to set the variable